nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 ![rate limit with reject code yaml](media/module3_add_rejectcode.png)

-Once the `module3/rate-limit.yaml` file has been updated, you need to run below command to apply it to your cluster
+Run the following command to update the existing `rate-limit-policy` policy object with the new changes
 ```bash
 kubectl apply -f module3/rate-limit.yaml
 ```